Kalispell, Montana

-Kalispell (/ˈkæləˌspɛl, ˌkæləˈspɛl/, Montana Salish: Ql̓ispé, Kutenai language: Kqayaqawakⱡuʔnam) is a city in and the county seat of Flathead County, Montana, United States.
+Kalispell (/ˈkælɪˌspɛl, ˌkælɪˈspɛl/) is a city in and the county seat of Flathead County, Montana, United States.
 The 2020 census put Kalispell's population at 24,558.
-The latest Estimates put the population at 31,296.
+The latest estimates put the population at 31,296.
 Among cities in Montana, it is the 8th largest by area, 7th most populous, and 8th fastest growing from 2010 to 2020.
 In Montana's northwest region, it is the largest city and the commercial center of the Kalispell Micropolitan Statistical Area.
 The name Kalispell is a Salish word meaning "flat land above the lake".

 History

 Early founding

 The first European settler to explore the Flathead Valley was likely surveyor Peter Fidler of the Hudson's Bay Company in the 18th century.
 From 1870, permanent settlement and the introduction of livestock brought permanent changes, as did the near-eradication of local bison populations.

-In 1884, a short-lived town called Ashley was founded where Kalispell is today.
-Three years later nearby Demersville was founded.
+In 1884, a short-lived town called Ashley was founded where Kalispell was later built.
+Three years later, nearby Demersville was founded.
 Demersville quickly grew to be the largest town in the area, but when the Great Northern Railroad bypassed the town it was abandoned just as quickly, with people moving the short distance to the new town of Kalispell.